Pope Benedict dies in Rome nine years after resignation

 “With sorrow I inform you that the Pope Emeritus, Benedict XVI, passed away today at 9:34 in the Mater Ecclesiae Monastery in the Vatican,” spokesman Matteo Bruni said in a statement.

+The body of Benedict XVI is to lie in state in St Peter’s Basilica from Monday, the Vatican said.
+Pope Francis will preside over his funeral on Thursday, January 5th at 9:30am in St Peter’s Square.

-Some say Pope Benedict’s influence can be traced back even to the Second Vatican Council (1962 to 1965), where he was a young reform-minded theological advisor to Cardinal Archbishop of Cologne Richard Frings.
+Some say Pope Benedict’s influence can be traced back even to the Second Vatican Council (1962 to 1965), where he was a young reform-minded theological adviser to Cardinal Archbishop of Cologne Richard Frings.

 His commitment to reform disappeared after 1968 when student riots arrived at his lecture hall in Germany’s Tubingen University.
 He was appalled at the anarchy he witnessed.
 Soon, he became almost authoritarian in his orthodoxy and commitment to tradition.